openframeworks/ofBook/math_chapters_unnumbered/chapter.md

 float ofVec3f::dot( const ofVec3f& vec )
 ```

 The dot product of two vectors has a definition that's not too clear at first.
 On the one hand, the operation can be defined as $v_{a}\bullet v_{b}=x_{a}\cdot x_{b}+y_{a}\cdot y_{b}+z_{a}\cdot z_{b}$, which is really easy to implement, on the other hand, it can also bet defined as $v_{a}\bullet v_{b}=\left\Vert v_{a}\right\Vert \cdot\left\Vert v_{b}\right\Vert \cdot\cos\theta$, where $\theta$ is the angle between the two vectors.

-For reasons you'll learn soon, it's a rather surprising coincidence.

-**//TODO: Finish this**
+Soon you'll see that this is a rather lucky coincidence.
+In the meantime, here's how you _shoud_ remember dot products:

+> A dot product of $a$ and $b$ reflects how one vector projects in the other vector's direction.

+Hold it.
+That's not the end of the story.
+As you can see, the $\left\Vert v_{a}\right\Vert \cdot\left\Vert v_{b}\right\Vert$ part of $\left\Vert v_{a}\right\Vert \cdot\left\Vert v_{b}\right\Vert \cdot\cos\theta$ should tell you that both vectors' lengths have equal parts in determining the final size of the thing, but in most practical cases, you'll be using dot products to determine either vector length or angles between vectors.

+That's why dot products are such an amazing coincidence: If you know the lengths of $v_{a}$ and $v_{b}$, you're given $\cdot\cos\theta$ for free.
+If you know the plane on which $v_{a}$ and $v_{b}$ lie, one vector and the angle to the other, you get the other one for cheap, and so on.
+In typical use, if we were to take two vectors that each have length 1 (_normalized_ vectors, in Mathspeak), the dot product $a⋅b$ would basically a cosine of the angle between them.
+That relationship, described by $\cos\theta$, is easy to think of as a projection: Imagine shining a light from the top of one axis, and observing the shadow on another axis.
+How long it is, and which direction it's going, is exactly consistent with the dot product (in fact, most lighting models use dot products for just about everything).

-##### Example: Dot product for playing billiards in 2D
+##### Example: Dot product for calculating shadows
+Suppose we have a scene with a single source of light, and a single column blocking the light.
+Let's also assume that we live in 2d, and that the only way you can tell a pineapple apart from a Frank Gehry building is by trying to bite into it.

+Remember, we're not doing this just for exercise: if we only have two vectors, they can at most span two dimensions, even if they're 3-dimensional or n-dimensonal.
+In other words,

+> two distinct $n$-dimensional vectors can only span a plane.

+So it's Kosher.
+Anyway – scene, single source of light, single column blocking light.
+Let's assume that the column is starts at some $v_{1}$ and climbs up in $y$ by 20 Centimeters; Let's also assume that the light is at some point $v_{2}$, where the $x$ component of $v_{2}$ is to the left of the $x$ component of $v_{1}$ ($x_{1}≤x_{2}$).
+Our goal is to figure out how far away from $v_{1}$ on the ground line the shadow stops and light begins.

+//TODO: Finish this

 ### The Matrix™

-**[mh: matrices could use a little motivation for the uninitiated reader, i.e. why they are convient+powerful and why we use them in graphics]**

-In the computer world, a program needs the two things to function: Algorithms and Data Structures (it also needs I/O, but we're talking Turings, not Perlins **[mh: huh?]**).
+In the computer world, a program needs the two things to function: Algorithms and Data Structures (it also needs I/O, but we're talking about computation, not engineering).
 In the 3D Maths world it's exactly the same: we call our data structures 'vectors' and our algorithms are operations.

 At the core of the heavy machinery built to control 3d space, a matrix is just a data structure, like a vector.
 However, the 'algorithms' applied to this data structure (operations, in Mathland) make it an extremely powerful one.
 All of the _affine_ operations we care about in 3D can be described in the form of a matrix: translation, rotation, scaling, inversion, squeezing, shearing, projection and more and more.
+Here's a simple way to remember this:

+> A Matrix is a mathematical object that stores a geometric transformation of points.

-As a convention, we'll be marking vectors with lowercase letters and matrices with uppercase letters.
+**Notation Convention:** When dealing with matrices, most authors usually mark vectors with lowercase letters and matrices with uppercase letters.

 #### Matrix Multiplication as a dot product
 The easiest way to look at a matrix is to look at it as a bunch of vectors.
 Depending on what we care about, we can either look at the columns or rows as vectors.